Max-Lovell/PhD/README.md

 Emails and passwords replaced with [password] [email] or 'redacted', which may cause issues in running out of the box (only did this last!).
 Code for sanitising emails used in Dots pilot study exlcuded due to privacy concerns.

-Instructions for g-factor code here: https://github.com/Max-Lovell/gfactor .
+Instructions for g-factor methods code here: https://github.com/Max-Lovell/gfactor .
 If running tasks, make sure URLs and file paths all point in right directions and have correct permissions on folders (755 should do it).
 Qualtrics tasks can be embedded into text/graphic questions using HTML view and Qualtrics JavaScript API.

 Feel free to contact for help.